 Due to size, residence halls are not equipped living accommodations for anyone who is not assigned to a room by the Residence Life Office.
 Therefore, students may host a maximum of two guests at any one time.
 Staff will follow up with any student who is deemed to be providing living quarters for someone who is not assigned to that room.

-Guests who visit the residence halls any night between 10 pm and 8 am must register at the Public Safety and Security Office.
+Guests who visit the residence halls any night between 10 pm and 8 am must register at the Welcome Center.
 Registered guests must be at least 17 years of age (16 if they are a prospective student) and have a valid form of photo ID.
 An official university guest pass will be given to each registered guest to give to the residential staff.

 Guests who are under 17 years of age and are family relations to a student may register as an overnight guest only if accompanied by a parent or legal guardian at all times.
 The parent/guardian must also be registered as an overnight guest.